gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 v4 (`ldmatrix.x4` for K and V) | 194.33 | 92.76%
 v5 (better pipelining)         | 197.74 | 94.39%

-CuDNN being the fastest means that there is still headroom available.
-I have tried inspecting profiling data of CuDNN's attention kernel, and found that they use a rather strange amount of shared memory (TODO).
+Looking back, our kernel v3 already beats the official Flash Attention kernel, which is a nice surprise.
+It feels like it's rather easy to get good performance out of 5090 compared to previous generations.
+However, our best kernel lagging behind CuDNN's means that there is still headroom available.
+I tried inspecting profiling data of CuDNN's attention kernel, and got the following details
+- Kernel name: `cudnn_generated_fort_native_sdpa_sm80_flash_fprop_wmma_f16_knob_3_64x64x128_4x1x1_kernel0_0` -> I'm guessing it means using sm80 features, `BLOCK_Q=BLOCK_KV=64`, `DIM=128`, and 4 warps (same as our kernel v5).
+- Shared memory: 40.96 Kb -> that is `40960 / (64 * 128 * 2) = 2.5` times `(BLOCK_KV, DIM)`.
+The fractional number of buffers is rather strange.
+Or is their kernel more like `BLOCK_KV=32` and 5 buffers?
+I have no idea.

+Anyway, here are some fun ideas to build on top of this (apart from trying to beat CuDNN):
+1. Implement the backward pass (which I heard is much harder than the forward pass)
+2. Quantized/low-bit attention, especially with NVFP4 on 5090.
+I believe [SageAttention](https://github.com/thu-ml/SageAttention) is the open-source frontier on this front.
+3. [PagedAttention](https://arxiv.org/abs/2309.06180) (i.e. vLLM and SGLang), and then build a performant dependency-free serving engine.

+I hope this blogpost is useful to many people.
+Happy writing kernels!